History-making Jabeur reaches Wimbledon final

 |Coverage: Live across BBC TV, radio and online with extensive coverage on BBC iPlayer, Red Button, Connected TVs and mobile app.

-Tunisian third seed Ons Jabeur became the first Arab and African woman to reach a Grand Slam singles final as she beat German mother-of-two Tatjana Maria in the last four at Wimbledon.
+Tunisian third seed Ons Jabeur became the first Arab and African woman to reach a Grand Slam singles final in the Open era as she beat German mother-of-two Tatjana Maria at Wimbledon.

 Jabeur won 6-2 3-6 6-1 against 103rd-ranked Maria, who aimed to become the lowest-ranked woman to reach the final.